Latin Kings: Bloodline faction

 The Bloodline Manifesto was founded by Luis "King Blood" Felipe in 1986 in the New York State Collins Correctional Facility.
-Latin Kings associating with New York State Bloodline chapter also identify themselves as the "Almighty Latin King and Queen Nation" (ALKQN).
+Latin Kings associated with the New York State Bloodline chapter also identify themselves as the "Almighty Latin King and Queen Nation" (ALKQN).
 Membership is estimated to be as large as 7,500, divided among several dozen tribes operating in 15 cities across five states.
-New York State Bloodline Latin Kings share a common culture and structure with KMC and respect them as the Motherland, but not all chapters report to the Chicago leadership hierarchy.

-In the early 1980s, to avoid imprisonment for his criminal activities in Chicago, Luis Felipe (a.k.a.
-King Blood) fled to New York.
-Soon after arriving in New York, he was arrested and convicted of murdering his girlfriend.
-In 1986, while in prison, Felipe started his own chapter of the Latin Kings known as the Bloodline.
-He designated himself as Inca and Supreme Crown of the state of New York.
 From 1986 to 1994, the ALKQN solidified its status as a gang through crimes such as murder, racketeering, and other offenses covered under the RICO Act.
-In 1991, Felipe was returned to prison after a short release for parole violations stemming from the receipt of stolen goods.
-However, he continued to guide the ALKQN members, who now numbered about 2,000, both incarcerated and free.
+In 1991, Felipe was returned to prison after a short release for parole violations, but continued to guide ALKQN members, who then numbered about 2,000.